 Flutter drive arguments in the Flutter workflow editor.

-Stop build if tests fail
+Stop build if tests or analysis fail

 Running tests in Firebase Test Lab